mhbeals/mhwood.github.io/contribute/simple_edits.md

 <a name="database_histories"></a>
 ### Typographical errors

 Thank you for spotting it!
-Please find the relevant page on our [GitHub](https://github.com/AtlasOfDigitisedNewspapers/AtlasOfDigitisedNewspapers.github.io) (in the folders as indicated above) and fix it directly, indicating in the commit what the change is, and submit a pull request.
+Please find the relevant page on our [GitHub](https://github.com/AtlasOfDigitisedNewspapers/AtlasOfDigitisedNewspapers.github.io) (in the folders as indicated on our [How to Contribute page](https://www.digitisednewspapers.net/contribute/)) and fix it directly, indicating in the commit what the change is, and submit a pull request.
 We will review and approve corrections.

 ### Updating an existing Database History